VirtualVortex/UtilityBaseAI/README.md

 ## Utility Based AI for FPS Enemy AI

-In this project I will be creating an artefact using an AI technique called Utility Base Systems for the enemy AI in an FPS game.
-The AI will be able to move towards the player, try to shoot the player, throw grenades,Take cover, self heal, use heal stations and flank the player
+In this project I will be creating an artefact using an AI technique called Utility Based AI for the enemy in an First Person Shooter (FPS) game.
+The AI will be able to move towards the player, try to shoot the player, throw grenades,Take cover, self heal, use heal stations and flank the player.

 ## Poster

-You can download my poster about the artefact here: <a href="COMP250 Poster (1).pdf" Download >Poster</a>
+my poster about the artefact can be downloaded here: <a href="COMP250 Poster (1).pdf" Download >Poster</a>

 ## UML Diagram of the Arefact